apparena/docs/docs/api/130-models.rst

     :data string name: (Required) Name for the config value
     :data string value: (Required) Default value for the config element
     :data string description: (Optional) Description for the config value
-    :data object meta_data: (Optional) Meta data for the config field
-    :data string data_tag: (Optional) complete HTML5 image tag including all available attributes
-    :data string data_alt: (Optional) Alternative tag for the image (used for blind people surfing the web)
-    :data string data_title: (Optional) Title of the image (normally appears, when the user hovers with the mouse cursor over the image)
-    :data object data_size: (Optional) JSON object containing optional image size restriction for the image
-    :data integer data_max_height: (Optional) Maximal height of the image, that will be accepted
-    :data integer data_max_width: (Optional) Maximal width of the image, that will be accepted
-    :data integer data_min_height: (Optional) Minimum height of the image, that will be accepted
-    :data integer data_min_width: (Optional) Minimum width of the image, that will be accepted
-    :data integer data_height: (Optional) Exact height of the image, that will be accepted
-    :data integer data_width: (Optional) Exact width of the image, that will be accepted
-    :data array data_format: (Optional) Title of the image (normally appears, when the user hovers with the mouse cursor over the image)
-    :data bool data_nullable: (Optional) can the image url be empty

 `Table with data_ parameters and the description of them. <../api/130-models.html#data>`_